bagusnl/Genshin-MinimalInstaller/README.md

  - All downloaded file is verified for corruption
  - Bad internet friendly

-### TODO
- - Make Audio package installation be done before base game files to help more with free space requirements.
-Currently its not possible to download Audio package files individually due to it not being served as individual files.

 ## How to use
 ### Standalone script
 1. Go to folder you want to install Genshin on (empty folder is HIGHLY recommended)